MikeGruz/us-gov-control-historical/README.md

 **A few notes about Senate control**

-In numerous Congressional sessions Democrats gained an effective majority in the U.S. Senate due to independents caucausing with the Democratic Party.
+In several Congressional sessions Democrats gained an effective majority in the U.S. Senate due to independents caucausing with the Democratic Party.
 These sessions have been noted as being under Democratic control as a result:
 * 107th Senate (only under Republican control from January-May 2001)
 * 110th Senate